Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-Next you will have to pick a password that you will use to unlock the Signer every time after you create your account.
+Next you will have to pick a password that you will use to unlock the Signer.
 Please pick a strong password which is at least 8 characters long.

 <br/>